BobCoffee/bobcoffee.github.io/content/Journal/messages 2.md

 +++
 date = "2017-04-10T16:41:34+01:00"
 image = "/img/VicAlpine-8.jpg"
-draft = false
+draft = true
-weight = 90
+weight = 0
-description = "Versatile and refined messages, ideal for daily use" title = "Messages" bref = "Messages are an essential part of modern web and messages in Kube look nice"
+description = "Versatile and refined messages, ideal for daily use" title = "Messages" brief = "Messages are an essential part of modern web and messages in Kube look nice"
 +++

 <h3 class="section-head" id="h-usage"><a href="#h-usage">Usage</a></h3>